 There are four major processes:

-1. Plan procurements
+1. Plan procurement management

 2. Conduct procurements

-The first major process, plan procurements involves the creation of the project procurement management plan.
+The first major process, plan procurement management involves the creation of the project procurement management plan.
 Decisions are made on which items shall be made by the project team and which will be bought.
 Procurement documents will be prepared and criteria will be developed upon which to base the selection of vendors,

 This plan will be based on analysis of the requirements for the project, consulting documents such as the scope baseline, the project schedule, the risk register etc. which will provide the information needed.